Table of Contents[Hide][Show]

-Maximizing a Day Trip at Seaport Village in San Diego
+Maximizing a Day at Seaport Village in San Diego

-This outdoor venue is located within walking distance of the San Diego Convention Center and the San Diego Padre’s ballpark, Petco Park.
-Also close by are the Marriott Hotel & Marina, Manchester Grand Hyatt and Midway Museum.
+This outdoor venue is located within walking distance of the San Diego Convention Center and the San Diego Padres ballpark, Petco Park.
+Also close by are the Marriott Hotel & Marina and Manchester Grand Hyatt.
 Seaport Village is a great day trip location for guests staying in the downtown area.

 Winding walkways encourage a slow flow through the plazas and courtyards.
 There are more than 50 different shops, many with doors wide open to encourage wandering.
 The Spanish style buildings, cobblestones and drought-tolerant gardens throughout give the place a true SoCal meets South-of-the-Border feel.

-Reach the boardwalk and be rewarded with a view of the waterfront and the Coronado Bay Bridge.
-We like to meander through the shops, take in the view and stop for lunch!
+Reach the boardwalk and be rewarded with a view of the waterfront and the Coronado Bridge.
+Set aside a few hours in Seaport Village to meander through the shops, take in the view and stop for lunch.

 Live Entertainment at Seaport Village

+There’s rarely a lack of entertainment on weekends in Seaport Village.
+Live musicians mingle with street performers throughout the plaza.
 On the afternoon of our visit, The Cat-illacs were entertaining guests with classic cover songs in the East Plaza Gazebo.
-Many jumped up to dance with the music as others simply relaxed under the trees, chatting or singing along.
+Visitors jumped up to dance with the music as others simply relaxed under the trees, chatting or singing along.
 We stood in the shade under the restaurant eaves, taking in the atmosphere.

 Traveling Mom Tip: Chairs and benches are in short supply on the weekends.
 Arrive early to grab a spot in the shade.
 Or do like many other visitors did on our visit – bring your own lawn chair!

-Native American flute music players serenaded guests in the West Plaza.
-Shoppers mingled in the shade, sipping beer and margaritas.
-Seaport Village’s Carousel in this area is a must-do, in particular if you have little ones with you.
+The highlight of Seaport Village for young children is the merry-go-round.
+Seaport Village’s Carousel is a must-do, in particular if you have little ones with you.
 This historic 1895 Looff carousel features hand-carved horses and menagerie animals.

 Parking and Transportation